openshift/installer/Documentation/tutorials/installing-tectonic.md

 **Submit Keys**

-Select your SSH Key from the pulldown list, and click *Generate a New Key* to create a KMS key pair.
+Select your SSH Key from the pulldown list.

 Be certain to select the SSH key you submitted while setting up your AWS EC2 Network and Security keys.

+**Define Nodes**

+Enter Node parameters specific to your cluster.

+**Networking**

+Define your networking parameters:

+* Select a Route 53 hosted zone domain for your cluster, and enter a subdomain.
+* Select your VPC type.
+* Click *Show Advanced Settings* if you wish to check or change your CIDR ranges.

 **Console Login**

-Enter the credentials that will be used to log in to Tectonic Console.
+Enter the email address and password that will be used to log in to Tectonic Console.

+**Submit**

 Click *Submit* to submit your assets and create your Kubernetes cluster.
 (Cluster creation may take up to 20 minutes.)